 E-mail: robert.watson AT cl.cam.ac.uk

-I am a University Lecturer in Systems, Security, and Architecture in the Security Research Group at the University of Cambridge Computer Laboratory.
+I am a University Lecturer in Systems, Security, and Architecture at the University of Cambridge Computer Laboratory.
+I am involved in several research groups at the lab, including Security, Networks and Operating Systems, and Computer Architecture.
 I lead a number of cross-layer research projects spanning computer architecture, compilers, program analysis, program transformation, operating systems, networking, and security.
 Current projects include CTSRD, a project in collaboration with SRI International looking at clean-slate hardware and software designs for security.
 This includes the BERI and CHERI processor designs, and SOAAP and TESLA, software analysis and transformation systems based on LLVM.
 I also have active research projects in network-stack performance, tracing, and switching.
 Recent completed projects include the Capsicum hybrid capability system, system-call interposition concurrency problems, and the TrustedBSD MAC Framework, a widely deployed OS access-control extensibility framework (now found in FreeBSD, Mac OS X, Apple iOS, Junos, and other products).
 I have strong interests in open-source software, am on the board of directors of the FreeBSD Foundation, and have contributed extensively to the FreeBSD Project.

 I completed two and a half years of post-doctoral research at the Computer Laboratory, and a Research Fellowship at St John's College, Cambridge in May, 2013.
 I finished my PhD in Computer Science at the Computer Laboratory in 2010, supervised by Professor Ross Anderson.
 Prior to that, I worked for six years in a series of industry research labs investigating operating systems, networking, and security; my contributions included widely used work in operating system security extensibility, the topic of my later PhD dissertation.
 My undergraduate degree is in Logic and Computation, with a double major in Computer Science at Carnegie Mellon University.